Connect with others who understand.

 CLL Stages

 Doctors use leukemia staging information to predict a person’s outlook and determine which treatments may be most helpful.
-There are a couple of different CLL staging systems.
+There are a couple of CLL staging systems.
 Doctors in the U.S. generally use the Rai system, while European doctors use the Binet system.
-Both of these systems are based on factors like:
+Both systems are based on factors like:

 • Lymphocyte count